UCD VIA Awards

 - Would you like to have colleagues recognised for their efforts?

-You are invited to nominate UCD employees or teams/committees of employees who in your opinion have excelled in bring our values to life, both in response to COVID-19 and elsewhere in the University community.
+You are invited to nominate UCD employees or teams/committees of employees who in your opinion have excelled in bringing our values to life in the University community.

 What will the UCD VIA Awards celebrate?